Flick Rea: Camden Council

 In 1974, Rea joined the Liberal Party.
 She first stood for election to Camden Council in a by-election in April 1980, following the resignation of Fortune Green ward's Conservative councillor Richard Almond.
-Representing the Liberals, she came third behind the Labour candidate, and the Conservatives held the seat.
+Representing the Liberals, she came third behind the Labour candidate, with the Conservatives holding the seat.
 She again stood for the two-member Fortune Green ward (based around the area of the same name) in 1982, this time as a Liberal and Social Democratic Party Alliance candidate.
 The Liberals had come third behind Labour in Fortune Green at the 1978 election (when the ward was created), with the Conservatives winning both seats.
 However, Rea and her fellow Alliance candidate Esmond Hitchcock finished second to the Conservatives in 1982, with Rea being the closer of the two to being elected in what was a three-way marginal.

-At the next council election, in 1986, Rea and Roger Billins gained both Fortune Green seats for the Alliance, under the banner of Liberal Social Democratic Party Alliance Spotlight Team.
+At the next council election, in 1986, Rea and Roger Billins gained both Fortune Green seats for the Alliance, under the banner of the Liberal Social Democratic Party Alliance Spotlight Team.
 She remained a councillor continuously from that point on.
 In 1990, she was elected as a Liberal Democratic Spotlight Team candidate, the Liberals by that point having merged with the Social Democratic Party to form the Liberal Democrats.

-She was elected as the leader of Camden Liberal Democrats from 1986 to 2005, and again from 2014 to 2020.
+Rea was elected as the leader of Camden Liberal Democrats from 1986 to 2005, and again from 2014 to 2020.
 In 2001, Rea became the first Liberal Democrat to chair a committee on Camden Council.
 She oversaw the scrutiny panel on the council's administration of its commercial properties and produced a report with the conclusion that "We're [Camden council] not actually very good landlords".
+In 2006, Rea was given the council's culture and leisure portfolio.
+Part of this included presiding over the restoration of the Prince of Wales Baths (now Kentish Town sports centre).

 In 2013, the Liberal Democrat Group objected to the ruling Labour administration's choice of mayor, and unsuccessfully nominated Rea instead.
 She was the sole Liberal Democrat on the council in 2014, after all the others had lost their seats at that year's elections.
 Following this, she said: "I will continue to cause trouble.
 I've been a councillor for 28 years.
 I intend to put the knowledge to good use for the benefit of residents in Fortune Green."

 At the Liberal Democrats' 2018 campaign launch, the former Scottish Secretary Alistair Carmichael endorsed Rea's successful bid for re-election, calling her "formidable".
 In November that year, a motion was put forward to the council by Rea and her colleague Luisa Porritt calling for a second referendum on Britain's departure from the European Union; with the support of Labour councillors, it was passed.
 Rea retired on 4 June 2021, and her seat was retained for the Liberal Democrats at a 22 July by-election by Nancy Jirira.
 On 21 June 2022, Rea was appointed an honorary alderman of the London Borough of Camden.